 Disadvantages of Brazilian Blowout

 Although the Brazilian blowout can be quickly applied, it certainly isn’t cheap.
-Some blowouts can cost as much as $300 to apply.
+Some blowouts can cost as much as $300 to use.
 You may also find the products to maintain the hair are pretty costly as well.

-Although a Brazilian blowout can lessen the burden of managing your hair, it still requires care to upkeep the style so you don’t damage your hand or have to spend extra money to repair it.
+Although a Brazilian blowout can lessen the burden of managing your hair, it still requires care to upkeep the style, so you don’t damage your hand or have to spend extra money to repair it.
 Over time it can be costly.
 If you want to maintain the look for a long time, you’ll have to keep up your salon appointments.

 Application of Chemicals

-If you’re goal is to stay completely natural, you may want to stray away from a Brazilian blowout.
+If your goal is to stay completely natural, you may want to stray away from a Brazilian blowout.
 There are proteins and chemicals added to your hair to help with processing.
 Women will want to check with their dermatologist to make sure their scalp healthy enough for this chemical.